Job submission

 option in your SSH config file, see example here.

-You can also just use the interactive web portal to start a virtual desktop to run any graphical software, which is especially handy if it needs to run for a long time, because you can log off while it's running and come back later to check the status.
+To run graphical/interactive software, you can also just use the interactive web portal to start a virtual desktop and run it in there.
+This is especially handy if it needs to run for a long time, because you can log off while it's running and come back later to check the status.
+Just remember to stop/cancel the job as soon as possible to free up resources for other users.
+If the particular software is started from the command line, you could simply append mycommand && scancel <jobid>

 The most convenient and highly recommended way to run most things is by submitting jobs to the job queue for execution in the background in the form of SLURM batch scripts through the sbatch